 FOUR YEARS, Y’ALL.

-We bought it at the flea market for, like, $5 forever and a day ago with full intentions to make this project happen (I promise, we were planning on making a ladder garden before ladder gardens were a thing) but we just kept forgetting.
+We bought it at the flea market for, like, $5 forever and a day ago with full intentions to make this project happen (I promise, we were planning on making a ladder plant stand before ladder plant stands were a thing) but we just kept forgetting.

 But now, we’ve finally made it happen and I’m so, so glad we did.
 Because, seriously.
 Who wouldn’t want one of these in their backyard?